About APD’s

 Limpopo

-The Association for Persons with Disability Limpopo (APD Limpopo) is a registered non-profit organization affiliated with the National Council for Persons with Physical Disabilities in South Africa.
+The Association for Persons with Disability Limpopo (APD Limpopo) is a registered non-profit organization affiliated with the National Council of and for Persons with Disabilities.
 APD Limpopo has officially been in existence since 1970, but has been functioning as a provincial association since 1995.

-The Association promotes the advancement of persons with physical and/or mental disabilities in the whole of Limpopo in order to enable them to attain their maximum level of independence, and integration into the community, as well as the prevention of the occurrence of physical disablement.
+The Association promotes the advancement of persons with disabilities in the whole of Limpopo in order to enable them to attain their maximum level of independence, and integration into the community, as well as the prevention of the occurrence of physical disablement.

 Programmes